ru-dr/v3-Alpha/README.md

 if you wish to contribute to our ui contact the team at rudr26@proton.me

+# Distribution and Copying Notice

+**Important:** Without the explicit permission of the owner, any form of distribution or copying of this software is strictly prohibited.
+Unauthorized distribution or copying may result in liability and consequences.

+For inquiries regarding distribution or copying permissions, please contact [Team Email](mail to: rudr26@proton.me).

+Thank you for respecting the terms and conditions.

+[YatraZen v3]

 ## Code of Conduct

 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing to YatraZen.